1. My Omnivox is blocked. What do I do?

 - You always have access to your progression chart via Omnivox, in the Progression Chart section.
 It is very important to consult it every semester to track your progress and to understand the prerequisite courses.

-- If you have more specific questions, you can contact the student coordinator for your program.
+- If you have more specific questions, you can contact the student coordinator for your department.

 7. Why are language courses mandatory in my program?